 - Reduplicative babbling.
 Example: “da-da-da-da”

-In these phases, the most frequent vowels and consonant sounds that are produced by English babies are: ‘i’, ‘u’, ‘a’ and ‘b’, ‘d’, ‘g’, ‘m’.
-Vowels are generally easier to produce than consonants, as they do not require much obstructions in the vocal or nasal tract.
+In these phases, the most frequent vowels and consonant sounds that are produced by English babies are: ‘i’, ‘u’, ‘a,’ and ‘b’, ‘d’, ‘g’, and ‘m’.
+Vowels are generally easier to produce than consonants, as they do not require many obstructions in the vocal or nasal tract.

-At this stage, children know the meanings of words that they say, as production is often accompanied by finger-pointing (Helms-Park, 2018).
+At this stage, children know the meanings of words that they say, as speaking is often accompanied by finger-pointing (Helms-Park, 2018).